Darts (band): Foundation

+Early years

+They built up a large following playing clubs and universities, although their break came after they appeared on Charlie Gillett's show on BBC Radio London in October 1976.
+This secured the band a recording contract with Magnet Records, where they were teamed up with record producer Tommy Boyce who had previously produced The Monkees.

 Covering 1950s rock and roll hits, they scored their first UK hit in November 1977 with a medley of "Daddy Cool" (originally the b side of the single 'Silhouettes', a US 1955 hit for The Rays) and Little Richard's 1957 hit "The Girl Can't Help It".
 More cover versions followed in 1978 with "Come Back My Love" (originally recorded by US R&B group The Wrens in 1955), and "The Boy from New York City" (originally a US hit for The Ad Libs in 1965).
 Their next single of 1978 was an original song "It's Raining" written by band member Griff Fender (real name Ian Collier).

 "Come Back My Love", "The Boy from New York City" and "It's Raining" all reached number 2 in the UK Singles Chart.

 Following "It's Raining" in September 1978, Hegarty left the band to tend to his terminally ill father, and he was replaced by the American singer, Kenny Andrews.
 Their final hit of 1978 was "Don't Let It Fade Away" (written by Currie).
 "Get It" (written by Trubridge), followed in early 1979 and they also covered Gene Chandler's US 1962 hit "Duke of Earl", produced by former Wizzard frontman Roy Wood.
 This was their last UK top 10 hit, their only other sizeable hit coming in 1980 with a cover of The Four Seasons "Let's Hang On!".

+Line-up changes

 During the year, the line-up changed with Currie, Fish and Dummer leaving the band.
+James "Jimmy" Compton joined on keyboards in 1980 and is still playing with the band.
 Duncan Kerr (guitar) and Keith Gotheridge (drums), both formerly with Plummet Airlines joined, and ex-Mud guitarist Rob Davis briefly joined the band, before moving into songwriting and production work.
 Another later member was Mike Deacon (ex-Suzi Quatro band) on keyboards.
-By the end of 1980, their hits had dried up and in 1983 they began to do theatre work appearing and being musical directors of the theatre production of Yakety Yak.